UHDanke/gd_docs/triggers/easings.md

 ### Notes

-Ease In values below 1% are linearly approximated.
+Ease In values below 1% and Ease In Out values below 0.5% and above 99.5% are linearly approximated.

 Ease rate is limited between 0.10 and 20.00.